 How do medical grade non-contact thermometers measure temperature ?

-Noncontact thermometers use infrared technology and what that means is they have a sensor which collects infrared rays that are emitted by the patient.
-All living beings produce infrared energy for the forehead has a very rich vascular supply and has been recognized as a very good site to measure temperature for 1000s of years.
-And what the TRITEMP then does is we use multiple algorithms to convert the temperature from the forehead to a core body temperature which is then used to diagnose the patient along with the other vital signs.
+Non contact thermometers use infrared technology and that means they have a sensor which collects infrared rays that are emitted by the patient.
+All living beings produce infrared energy.
+The forehead has a very rich vascular supply and has been recognised as a very good site to measure temperature for thousands of years.
+The TRITEMPTM uses multiple algorithms to convert the temperature from the forehead to a core body temperature which is then used to diagnose the patient along with the other vital signs.